Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 ## Summary

 In this lesson we learned about messages, message assemblies, and message handlers.
-We created a message and a handler and we used `SendLocal()` to essentially send the message to ourselves.
+We created a message and a handler and we used `SendLocal()` to send the message to the same endpoint.

 In the next lesson, we'll create a second messaging endpoint, move our message handler over to it, and then configure the ClientUI to send the message to the new endpoint.
 We'll also be able to observe what happens when we send messages while the receiver endpoint is offline.

 Before moving on, you might want to check your code against the completed solution (below) to see if there's anything you may have missed.

-When you're ready, move on to [**Lesson 3: Managing multiple endpoints**](../lesson-3/).
+When you're ready, move on to [**Lesson 3: Multiple endpoints**](../lesson-3/).